Please contact practitioners directly to arrange appointments

 Rowena has also developed and delivered a range of group therapy programs including anxiety management, building psychological skills and mindfulness training.

-Tram also enjoys preparing legal reports for criminal, civil, vocational and family law matters.
+Tram also specialises in preparing legal reports for criminal, civil, vocational and family law matters.
 As a bilingual psychologist, she is able to conduct assessments and therapy in both English and Vietnamese.
-Feel free to contact her to discuss her work or how she can be of assistance to you.

 Ms Teall McQueen